 So, grab it as an opportunity and install Bing Webmaster Tools and multiply your growth, traffic, and conversion.

 Set up Google Search Console

-Google Search Console helps webpages to index.
-The Google Search console hooks your ranking by giving you the specific data about index status, crawl status, HTML improvements, structured data, sitemap submission, Site errors, links to your site, search analytics and more.
+Google Search Console helps web pages to index.
+The Google Search console hooks your ranking by giving you specific data about index status, crawl status, HTML improvements, structured data, sitemap submission, Site errors, links to your site, search analytics, and more.

 Hence, do not delay in installing Google Search Console.

 You should also track external promotions, internal promotions, outbound links and social sharing.
 It will give you the overall marketing idea of promotion.
 Apart from it, many links hurt your sites rather than healing, These links are bad for your site.
 So, it is better to keep tracking them and keep removing those links.